ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

    Different from the traditional fault management, it takes various different data sources including alarms, metrics, and other anomaly information and aggregates them into one or a few network incidents irrespective of layer through data correlation analysis and the Service Impact Assessment.
-One fault on the network device can cause multiple network incidents, e.g., multiple service offerings that are dependent on that device and take different route will go down, e.g., suffer increased latency as redundant routes become more congested.
 A network incident might impact one or a set of network services.
 The network incident can also been seen as customer incident {{TMF724A}} when service SLA {{?RFC9543}} associated with one specific network service and network incident has been affected.
 How customer incident is translated from the network incident is beyond the scope of this document.